Quality management applies to the manufacture of all therapeutic goods to which the PIC/S guide to GMP (PE009-13) applies, including medicinal gases.

 The management review system should also identify appropriate actions, such as:

 - capture and dissemination of knowledge

-- Assessment of performance indicators that can be used to monitor the effectiveness of processes within the pharmaceutical quality system, such as:
+- assessing the performance indicators used to monitor the effectiveness of processes within the PQS, such as:

 - complaint, deviation, corrective and preventative actions (CAPA) and change management processes